 By modifying the 'kernel' line in grub or editing the relevant boot file under /boot/grub and adding the following[in bold]:

-kernel /boot/vmlinuz26 root=/dev/disk/by-label/Arch ro debug ignore_loglevel log_buf_len=10M print_fatal_signals=1 LOGLEVEL=8 earlyprintk=vga,keep sched_debug
+kernel /boot/vmlinuz26 root=/dev/disk/by-label/Arch ro debug ignore_loglevel log_buf_len=10M print_fatal_signals=1 LOGLEVEL=8 earlyprintk=vga,keep sched_debugheavy debugging can be easily activated.

 debug = activates internal debugging.